I-Love-$\langle c_s^2 \rangle$: Approximately universal relations for the average neutron star stiffness: -- relation

 The polytropic index values that suitably approximate the behavior of realistic EoSs for NSs are limited to $n \in [0,1]$.
 For the boundaries, $n=0$ (the incompressible limit) and $n=1$ (the Newtonian limit of a Buchdahl fluid), the equations of hydrostatic equilibrium can be analytically solved to find

 Thus, one sees that in both cases

 In fact, by solving the Lane-Emden equation (i.e.~the Newtonian version of the TOV equation in the reduced variables defined above) numerically for values of $n \in [0,1]$, we find that the maximum fractional difference in $\avgcs\!/C$ with respect to a fiducial EoS with $n=0.5$ (the EoS median) is $\sim 3\%$.
 This can be seen in Fig. \ref{fig:newtrelations}, where we show the ratio $\avgcs\!/C$ for the extended interval $n \in [0,2]$.
 This ratio is notably flat for $n\in [0,1]$, with a stationary point at $n \approx 0.454$, but rapidly increases for higher values of $n$, eventually diverging as $n \to 5$.
+It thus becomes clear that the universality of the \avgcs -- $C$ relation in the Newtonian limit is restricted to relatively stiff EoS (i.e., to relatively low values of $n$).